-VETERINARY CURRICULUM - STRUCTURING AND ORGANIZATION OF COURSE CURRICULUM

-- 8. Veterinary Curriculum (1) The following shall be the veterinary curriculum, namely:- - (a) (i) Core Courses; and - (ii) Internship including Enterpreneurial Training; - (b) the curriculum shall provide adequate emphasis on cultivating logical and scientific habits of thought, clarity of expression, independence of judgment, ability to collect information and to correlate them and develop habits of self-education; - (c) medium of instruction for B.V.Sc. and A.H. degree course shall be in English; - (d) practical training at Livestock Farm Complex or Clinical practice shall be organised in small groups of 5 to 10 students so that each teacher can give personal attention to each student with a view to improve his or her skill and competence in handling of the patients and each practical batch for a course shall be preferably not more than twnety students;

-- (e) efforts shall be made to encourage students to participate in group discussions and seminars to enable them to develop personality, character expression and other abilities which are necessary for a veterinary graduate to function either in solo practice or as a team member when he or she begins his or her independent professional career and an appropriate time slot for this activity be provided in the student study time table.

-- 9. Subjects to be covered in the Bachelor of Veterinary Science and Animal Husbandry Degree Course The following shall be the subjects for B.V.Sc. and A.H. degree course, namely:-

-- (a) Veterinary Anatomy,

-- (b) Veterinary Physiology,

-- (c) Veterinary Biochemistry,

-- (d) Veterinary Pharmacology and Toxicology,

-- (e) Veterinary Parasitology,

-- (f) Veterinary Microbiology,
+PART -IV: VETERINARY CURRICULUM - STRUCTURING AND ORGANIZATION OF COURSE CURRICULUM 13.
+Veterinary Curriculum: The following shall be the veterinary curriculum, namely:- (a) (i) Core Courses; and (ii) Internship including Entrepreneurial Training; (b) the curriculum shall provide adequate emphasis on cultivating logical and scientific habits of thought, clarity of expression, independence of judgment, ability to collect information and to correlate them and develop habits of self- education; (c) medium of instruction for B.V.Sc. and A.H. degree course shall be English; (d) practical training at Livestock Farm Complex or Clinical practice shall be organised in small groups of 5 to 10 students so that teacher can give personal attention to each student with a view to improve his or her skill and competence in handling of the patients and each practical batch for a course shall be preferably not more than twenty students; (e) efforts shall be made to encourage students to participate in group discussions and seminars to enable them to develop personality, character expression and other abilities which are necessary for a veterinary graduate to function either in solo practice or as a team member when he or she begins his or her independent professional career and an appropriate time slot for this activity be provided in 14. the student study time table.
+Subjects to be covered in the Bachelor of Veterinary Science and Animal Husbandry 17.
+Degree Course: - The following shall be the subjects for B.V.Sc. and A.H. degree course, namely:- (a) Veterinary Anatomy, (b) Veterinary Physiology, (c) Veterinary Biochemistry, (d) Veterinary Pharmacology and Toxicology, (e) Veterinary Parasitology, (f) Veterinary Microbiology, (f) Veterinary Microbiology,(g) Veterinary Pathology, (h) Veterinary Public Health and Epidemiology, (i) Animal Nutrition, (j) Animal Genetics and Breeding, (k) Livestock Production Management, (l) Livestock Products Technology, (m) Veterinary Gynaecology and Obstetrics (m) Veterinary Gynaecology and Obstetrics,(n) Veterinary Surgery and Radiology, (o) Veterinary Medicine, (p) Veterinary and Animal Husbandry Extension Education, (q) Veterinary Clinical Practices, 15. (r) Livestock Farm Practices.
+Courses, credits, curriculum system of teaching and evaluation: 10.
+Courses, credits, curriculum system of teatining and evaluation.

-- (g) Veterinary Pathology,

-- (h) Veterinary Public Health and Epidemiology,

-- (i) Animal Nutrition,

-- (j) Animal Genetics and Breeding,

-- (k) Livestock Production Management,

-- (l) Livestock Products Technology,

-- (m) Veterinary Gynaecology and Obstetrics,

-- (n) Veterinary Surgery and Radiology,

-- (o) Veterinary Medicine,

-- (p) Veterinary and Animal Husbandry Extension Education,

-- (q) Veterinary Clinical Practices,

-- (r) Livestock Farm Practices.

-- 10. Migration or Transfer of Student (1) student studying in a recognised veterinary college which is included in the First Schedule of the Act may be allowed to migrate or be transferred to another recognised veterinary college under another or same University.

-- (2) The migration or transfer may be allowed by the university concerned after passing 1st year of Bachelor of Veterinary Science and Animal Husbandry degree course within one month of the start of academic session of 2nd year of the receiving College or University.

-- (3) The number of students migrating or transferring from one veterinary college to another veterinary college during the period of one academic year will be kept to the maximum limit of 5% of the intake capacity of each of the veterinary colleges in one year.

-- (4) The cases not covered under sub regulations, (1) to (3) may be referred to the Veterinary Council of India for consideration on merits.

-- (5) An intimation about the admission of migrated or transferred students into any veterinary college shall be sent to the Veterinary Council of India by the respective Institution.

-- 11. Syllabus.
-(1) The details of syllabus comprising of 81 credits (equivalent to 179 credit hrs. as per semester system) are the minimum requirement for a programme leading to Bachelor of Veterinary Science and Animal Husbandry degree and the summary of the distribution of courses shall be as follows:-